 Nymphs are red and black and oval and feed for a few weeks; they become adults in about 5 weeks.
 There are usually three or four generations annually.
 In very warm winter regions, breeding can go on all year.

 Harlequin bugs are found largely in the southern half of the United States.

-Organic Controls: Insecticidal soap for light infestations.
-As last resort, dust or spray with pyrethrum, rotenone, or sabadilla if the infestation is serious.
+Insecticidal soap for light infestations.
+As a last resort, dust or spray with pyrethrum, rotenone, or sabadilla if the infestation is serious.

-- At planting time: Plant resistant varieties.
+- At planting time: Plant pest and disease-resistant varieties.
 Early in the growing season, exclude harlequin bugs from target plants with floating row covers.